saltedge/saltedge-ios-swift/README.md

 ### Models extra

-Some of models has `extra` field of type `[String: Any]`.
-In case you need to get any field, you may do next:
+Some of models have `extra` field of type `[String: Any]`.
+In case you need to get any field, you can do the following:

 ```swift
 let account = SEAccount()